galaxyproject/galaxy-hub/src/blog/2019-05-gcr/index.md

 The [GalaxyCloudRunner](https://gcr.cloudve.org) provides a set of configurable dynamic job rules for Galaxy that can be used to route user jobs.
-GalaxyCloudRunner leverages [Pulsar](https://pulsar.readthedocs.io/), Galaxy's remote job runner, and [CloudLaunch](https://launch.usegalaxy.org/), an application for creating remote machines and configuring applications on them.
+GalaxyCloudRunner leverages [Pulsar](https://pulsar.readthedocs.io/), Galaxy's remote job runner, and [CloudLaunch](https://launch.usegalaxy.org/) - an application for creating remote machines and configuring applications on them.
-Together, GalaxyCloudRunner, Pulsar, and CloudLaunch allow virtual machines to be dynamically created on any of the four most popular cloud providers, namely Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, and OpenStack, automatically configured to start accepting jobs from your Galaxy instance, and then route user jobs following desired rules.
+Together, GalaxyCloudRunner, Pulsar, and CloudLaunch allow virtual machines to be dynamically created on any of the four most popular cloud providers, namely Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure, and OpenStack.
+It automatically configures the VMs to start accepting jobs from your Galaxy instance, and routes user jobs to them following any desired rules.

 # Let's get started
 To make use of the GalaxyCloudRunner in a Galaxy instance, we need to perform the following steps:

-1. Install `galaxycloudrunner` library into the Galaxy’s virtual environment
+1. Install `galaxycloudrunner` library into Galaxy’s virtual environment
 2. Configure Galaxy to use GalaxyCloudRunner job destination rules
 3. Launch as many worker nodes as you need through [CloudLaunch](https://launch.usegalaxy.org/catalog/appliance/pulsar-standalone)